Market day

 2 Similar studios with amazing view- on the 8th floor.
 2 bathrooms with bath and toilet.
 Kitchen with oven, micro wave, fridge, electric hobs and dishwasher.
 Large balcony South-East facing.
 Exceptional view.
 Ski locker.
 SLEEPING ARRANGEMENTS 1 Studio with bunkbed 1 Studio with double bed Resort WIFI network payable on condition that apartment has sufficient coverage.

-North facing studio of 18m² on 2nd floor with veranda Kitchenette with oven, refrigerator and electric hobs.
-Bathroom with shower and toilet.
-SLEEPING ARRANGEMENTS Living room with pull out sofa bed (2x1 persons).
+North-east facing studio of 25m² on 3rd floor with balcony.
+Kitchenette with micro wave oven, refrigerator, extractor fan, oven and electric hobs.
+Bathroom withshower and toilet.
+SLEEPING ARRANGEMENTS Cabin open on the living room with 2 single beds.
+Cabine closed with a curtain with bunk beds.
 Resort WIFI network payable on condition that apartment has sufficient coverage.

 There is only a handful of hotels in St Martin with the main accommodation tending to be away from the resort's centre.